AI

 Timeline

-Notification of acceptance by 1 August, 2024For any questions regarding the symposium, please contact Darío Negueruela del Castillo ([email protected]) and Julio Paulos ([email protected])
+Notification of acceptance by 15 August, 2024Application to participate in the open workshop: Thu 24.10For any questions regarding the symposium, please contact Darío Negueruela del Castillo ([email protected]) and Julio Paulos ([email protected])

 Program